 The video provides the following guide to using the Share Register & Franking Account -

-• Creating a class of shares and authorised share capital with a face value on each share
+- Creating a class of shares and authorised share capital with a distinct face value per share

-• Issuing shares from the authorised capital to the members
+- Issuing shares from the authorised capital to the active entity members

 Notes: